Skip to main content

 What helps

 • Helping with practical matters.
-This might include planning for end of life.
+This might include planning for end-of-life (contacts, key documents, personal wishes).

-• Making memory projects together if they want to
+• Making memory projects together if they want to, such as photos, voice notes, letters.

 When death is approaching